IntelligentCreations/Mudrock/README.md

 ## Features

-* A simple registry system for creating multiple simple items and blocks
+* A simple registry system for creating multiple simple items and blocks.
-* Basic event listeners
+* Basic event listeners. ~~*We like Mixin, but the less Mixin, the better, right?*~~

 ## Contributing